 - Hummingbird flight energetics and biomechanics.
-This work includes experiments on birds flown in wind tunnels (in collaboration with Dr. Bret Tobalske, University of Montana) and free-living bird both in Oregon and Arizona (in collaboration with Dr. Susan Wethington, Hummingbird Monitoring Network).
+This work includes experiments on birds flown in wind tunnels (in collaboration with Dr. Bret Tobalske, University of Montana) and free-living birds both in Oregon and Arizona (in collaboration with Dr. Susan Wethington, Hummingbird Monitoring Network).

 - Reproductive energetics in red-sided garter snakes (Thamnophis sirtalis parietalis).
 Field work for this project is done in Manitoba, Canada in collaboration with Dr. Robert Mason from Oregon State University.